 Another common scenario that causes false failures is slow load times in the testing environment.
 If a test tries to locate an element before the page has fully loaded, the test may fail.
 To help prevent this type of failure, Rainforest QA lets you:

 Rainforest QA is an all-in-one platform, which means you’ll have access to everything you need to create, maintain, execute, and manage as many automated tests as you need.
-You get five hours of test automation for free every month, and it’s only $5/hr after that.

-You won’t be locked into a contract with our Professional plan.
+You won’t be locked into a contract with our Startup plan.
 Instead, you only pay for what you use.
 Specifically, you only pay for the time spent running tests.
 It doesn’t cost you anything to write, maintain, manage, or even preview.

 You can easily scale up or down as needed to stay within your budget while meeting your testing needs.